Simplify Your Bedroom

 Prepare by allocating spaces, bags or boxes for your sorting categories - Rubbish/Recycling, Donate, Relocate and Keep.
-If you are still new to decluttering. there are some other preparation tips here.
+(If you are just beginning to declutter, there are some other preparation tips here).

 Step Three: ORGANISE

-Once you have worked your way around the room and decluttered all areas, only leaving the things that you love and can't live without, its time to organise.
+Once you have worked your way around the room and decluttered all areas - it's time to organise.
 If you haven't already, start sorting your 'Keep' items into like for like categories, such as clothes (put these all together but don't worry about organising too much - your wardrobe is a separate project!), jewellery, cosmetics, books, etc.

 Step Four: STORE + CONTAIN